sranjan-git/sranjan-git/README.md

 Here are a few noteworthy projects I have worked on:

-- [Corona Awareness Website](link-to-project-1): Short description of the project.
+- [Corona Awareness Website](https://sranjan-git.github.io/covid_19_awareness_website/): Short description of the project.
-- [Weather Application](link-to-project-2): Short description of the project.
+- [Weather Application](https://sranjan-git.github.io/weather_app/): Short description of the project.
-- [Expense Tracker](link-to-project-3): Short description of the project.

 You can find more of my projects on [my portfolio website](link-to-portfolio-website).